 Thankfully, gluteal amnesia can be fixed.
 Once identified by a trained specialist, an exercise protocol can be undertaken to reverse this pattern.
 The following are some simple exercises to do this.
 But remember, the goal is to incorporate gluteal activation into your daily activities and sports.
 A skilled therapist can help you with this.

-Lie on your back with knees bent.
+Bridge: Lie on your back with knees bent.
 Tighten your abdominals and squeeze your glutes.
-Lift the hips off of the ground without rolling up through the spine.
-Hold for 5 seconds.
+Lift the hips off the ground without rolling up through the spine.
+Hold for five seconds.
 You should feel the muscles in your butt contracting on both sides.
 The hamstrings should be relaxed.
 If you feel that the hamstrings are doing most of the work, push your feet away from yourself into the floor.
 This will activate the quads and relax the hamstrings.
-After holding for 5 seconds, repeat 10 or 12 times.
+After holding for five seconds, repeat 10 or 12 times.

-This is a very basic exercise to activate gluteus medius (along with some other muscles).
+Clam Shell: This is a very basic exercise to activate gluteus medius (along with some other muscles).
 Lay on your side with knees and hips bent.
-Place your thumb on the bone in the front of your hip (see pic).
+Place your thumb on the bone in the front of your hip.
 This is called your ASIS.
 Lay the fingers across your hip as shown and they will be on the gluteus medius.
 Open the knee up like a clam shell.
 Repeat several times, thinking about the muscle under your fingers.

-After you have mastered some of the above exercises, you are ready to try squats.
+Squats: After you have mastered some of the above exercises, you are ready to try squats.
 In the beginning, use a chair or bench to get the feel of the movement.
 Place the chair or bench behind you.
 Stand with legs shoulder width apart and feet forward or slightly out turned.
-Squat back at a 45 degree angle so that your butt slightly touches the bench.
+Squat back at a 45-degree angle so that your butt slightly touches the bench.
 Then drive upward using the glutes to extend the hip.
 If you are doing this right, you should feel the muscles in your butt working more than the muscles in your thighs.
-A trick that can help activate the glutes is to push outward with the heels (“spreading the floor with the feet”) as you rise up.
+A trick that can help activate the glutes is to push outward with the heels (“spreading the floor with the feet”) as you rise.
 This should make you feel the glutes working.
-Again, if your knees are dropping in you are probably not using the glutes.
+Again, if your knees are dropping in, you are probably not using the glutes.

 Reactivating your glutes after years of inactivity in those muscles can be very challenging.
-Often it takes the help of a skilled therapist to accomplish this goal.
+Often, it takes the help of a skilled therapist to accomplish this goal.
 If you suffer from chronic back pain and have not been evaluated for gluteal amnesia, you need to be.
-Call or email us for help.